Wednesday, August 31, 2011

 The feature has its most terrifying scenes involving the Raptors and outstanding acting performances, such as Sam Neill and Jeff Goldblum.
 Best of all, it has computer-generated effects by Industrial Light & Magic.
 Those visuals bring back the extinct prehistoric creatures to life, including the fiercest of them all, the Tyrannosaurus Rex.
 I liked the scene involving the lawyer where.
 Oops, he has a slight accident.
 John Williams's memorable music score adds to the whole experience of this sci-fi adventure.

-JURASSIC PARK was a terrific groundbreaking film and is my third favourite Spielberg movie, with Raiders of the Lost Ark going on second place and Jaws first.
+JURASSIC PARK was a terrific groundbreaking film and is my third favourite Spielberg movie, with Raiders of the Lost Ark going into second place and Jaws first.
 It's a definite must-see.

 Star rating: (5/5) Best Movie Ever